 \section{Constraints on the DDM parameters space according to Planck}

-In this section we determine a parameter-subspace of DDM models that is consistent with some cosmological constraints derived from Planck measurements of the temperature anisotropies of the cosmic background radiation.
-Firstly, in subsection~\ref{sub:ResultsCMB}, we consider phenomenological constraints in the $f_e$\sigmam plane ($f_e$ a non perfect absorption efficiency is assumed) derived by Masi et al.~\cite{Masi:2015} and by Kawasaki et al.~\cite{Kawasaki:2015}, in order to infer the corresponding implications within our specific model and derive the allowed region of parameter space accordingly.
+In this section, we determine a parameter-subspace of DDM models that is consistent with some cosmological constraints for the thermally averaged DM annihilation cross section derived from Planck measurements of the temperature anisotropies of the cosmic background radiation.
+Firstly, in subsection~\ref{sub:ResultsCMB}, we consider phenomenological constraints in the $f_e$\sigmam plane (where $f_e$ a non-perfect absorption efficiency is assumed) derived by Masi et al.~\cite{Masi:2015} and by Kawasaki et al.~\cite{Kawasaki:2015}, in order to infer the corresponding implications within our specific model and derive the allowed region of parameter space accordingly.
 The resulting bounds on the parameters will be taken as a prior assumption in our further statistical analysis carried out in the next section.
-Secondly, in~\ref{sub:Relic} we determine the projected posterior probability distribution (PPD) for $m_\chi$, such that our prediction of the relative density of the cold DM relic $\Omega_{cdm}h^2$ is consistent with the most recent measurements according to Planck~\cite{PlanckCollaboration:2018}.
-For that purpose, we sample the DDM parameter space using a grid-mesh in the three dimensional for it in order to compute the goodness-of-fit estimator $\chi^2$ associated to the previously mentioned data-set.
+Secondly, in~\ref{sub:Relic} we determine the projected posterior probability distribution (PPD) for $m_\chi$, therefore our prediction of the relative density of the cold DM relic $\Omega_{CDM}h^2$ is consistent with the most recent measurements according to Planck~\cite{Planck:2019nip}.
+For that purpose, we sample the DDM parameter space using a three dimensional grid-mesh in order to compute the goodness-of-fit estimator $\chi^2$ associated to the previously mentioned data-set.